octobercms/docs/3.x/extend/cms-components.md

 }
 ```

-<a id="oc-ajax-handlers"></a>
 ## AJAX Handlers

 Components can host AJAX event handlers.
-They are defined in the component class exactly like they can be defined in the [page or layout code](../ajax/handlers.md).
+They are defined in the component class exactly like they can be defined in the [page or layout code](../cms/ajax/handlers.md).
 An example AJAX handler method defined in a component class:

 ```php
 public function onAddItem()